111: Moon Zero Two

 Hey, it’s Hee Haw: 1999.

 Hee Haw was a syndicated country variety show hosted by Buck Owens and Roy Clark.
 The show featured cornpone humor and appearances by virtually every major star in country music, including Johnny Cash, Willie Nelson, and Loretta Lynn.
 It ran from 1969-1992.
-This riff references the British syndicated sci-fi series Space: 1999 (1975-1977), which was set on a moon base; it starred Martin Landau and Barbara Bain.
+The British syndicated sci-fi series Space: 1999 (1975-1977) was set on a moon base; it starred real-life couple Martin Landau and Barbara Bain.

 Pretty soon they’ll get those foam “we’re number one” hands.